 Applicable to EdgeOS firmware v1.10.0 and up on all EdgeRouter models.
 Knowledge of the Command Line Interface (CLI) and advanced networking knowledge is required.
-Please see the Related Articles below for more information and see the attachments for the configuration used in this article.
+Please see the Related Articles below for more information.

 More info about Azure VPNs and their requirements can be found here.